mdrakibulislam-zero/AIVirtualKeyboard/README.md

 ## What Have I Done:
 Firstly, I've created a Hand Tracking Module using openCV, MediaPipe and Math.
-Then, I've created my AI Virtual Keyboard using OpenCV, Pynput, Time and Previously created Hand Tracking Module.
+Then, I've created my AI Virtual Keyboard using OpenCV, Pynput, Time and previously created Hand Tracking Module.

 OpenCV is a library used for computer vision applications.
 With help of OpenCV, we can build an enormous number of applications that work better in real-time.
 Mainly it's used for image and video processing.